peteroupc/classic-wallpaper/docs/uielements.md

     - Larger versions of originally 32 &times; 32 icons (for example, the 48 &times; 48 version) appear the same as the  original icon but with finer but nonessential detail.[^21]
 - Cursors:
     - Most cursors are limited to the two colors black and white, with optional transparency.[^18]
     - Before 1990, cursors do not have colors other than black and white.
-From 1990 to about 2003, cursors with colors other than black and white are rare, and cursors with more than 32 colors are very rare.
+    - From 1990 to about 2003, cursors with colors other than black and white are rare, and cursors with more than 32 colors are very rare.
+From 1995 to about 2003, cursors with colors limited to the VGA palette become more common, especially infrequently seen cursors such as the busy-wait cursor.
     - Before 2003, and even before 1995, each shape of a black-and-white cursor is generally either white with a 1-unit-thick black outline or vice versa, to make the cursor easy to see over any background.

 > **Note:** After about 2003, user-interface graphics tend to be 8-bpc images (with or without translucent pixels) and are less interesting to discuss here, as 16- and 256-color versions are often made from those images through _dithering_[^12] or similar techniques.

 In general, from about 1990 to about 1997, user-interface text was drawn in one color only and rarely had smoothed edges; the edges were smoothed only if the display mode can show more than 256 colors at a time.
 In fancier ways to show text, a "shadowed" text look was often achieved using multiple shifted renderings of the text in a single color (for example, from one unit upward and leftward to three units downward and rightward) followed by an unshifted rendering in the base color or pattern.[^22]  But new applications should avoid having text in icons, cursors, and other images.

 New user-interface graphics with limited colors ought to be designed as vector graphics (geometric models; for example, line segments and filled polygons) from the start, even if they are meant to resemble the drawing style given in this section when in their original size.
-Existing images that function like icons should be [**converted to vector graphics**](https://github.com/peteroupc/classic-wallpaper/blob/main/pixeltovector.md) if they are simple enough.
+Existing images that function like icons should be [**converted to vector graphics**](https://peteroupc.github.io/classic-wallpaper/docs/pixeltovector.html) if they are simple enough.

 <a id=Animations></a>